Note

 When Microsoft analyzes an issue, it might determine that the issue is related to your ISV solution.
 Microsoft reports this type of issue to you, so that you can follow up offline.

 When Microsoft resolves an issue that requires a code fix, it generally includes that code fix in the next monthly update.
-However, very critical issues that are reported, such as production outage, might require that a fix be provided for the version that customers are currently running.
+However, critical issues that are reported, such as production outage, might require that a fix be provided for the version that customers are currently running.

 Similar policies apply to your ISV solution, and you might also have to provide a code update.
 For your solution to be binary-compatible with all your customers, it must be built on the oldest platform release that you want to support.
 All new updates that Microsoft releases are intended to be binary backward-compatible.
 This compatibility gives you the option of maintaining only one servicing version of your solution that is based on the oldest of the three most recent updates.
 Therefore, you must maintain just one released solution.
-You can then use that solution to update all your customers, regardless of which of the three most recent updates they are running.
+You can then use that solution to update all your customers, regardless of which of the three most recent updates they're running.
 As your customers adopt new Microsoft updates, you can rebase your maintained solution to a newer release to remain current with the three most recent updates.

 This recommendation applies to servicing and maintaining your released solution.
-You will use a different approach to develop new releases of your solution.
+You use a different approach to develop new releases of your solution.
 For more information, see the Developing new releases section of this article.

 Compatibility